 Save time & the hassle of booking when you arrive — reserve your sunrise hike tour here!

-Whether you do the sunrise tour and head back to San Pedro or cross San Juan, you’ll be nearby the artsy town of San Juan La Laguna at some point during your trip (it’s just a 5-10 minute tuk-tuk ride from San Pedro), and it’s worth exploring around.
+Whether you do the sunrise tour and head back to San Pedro or cross San Juan, you’ll be near the artsy town of San Juan La Laguna at some point during your trip.
+It’s just a 5-10 minute tuk-tuk ride from San Pedro, and it’s worth exploring around.

 Grab lunch inside the cozy terrace at El Gato Negro and coffee at Maria’s.
 Don’t miss out on the panoramic views from Cerro de la Cruz and the natural-dye weaving cooperative at Casa Flor Ixcaco.